An Algorithm to Train Unrestricted Sequential Discrete Morphological Neural Networks: Introduction

 Since combining basic morphological operators to form a complex image processing pipeline is not a trivial task, a natural idea is to develop methods to automatically design morphological operators based on machine learning techniques \cite{barrera2000automatic}, what has been extensively done in the literature with great success on solving specific problems.
 The problems addressed by mathematical morphology concern mainly the processing of binary and gray-scale images, and the learning methods are primarily based on discrete combinatorial algorithms.
 More details about mathematical morphology in the context of machine learning may be found in \cite{barrera2022mathematical,hirata2021machine}.

+Mathematical morphology methods have also been studied in connection with neural networks.
+The first papers about morphological neural networks (MNN), such as \cite{davidson1992simulated,davidson1993morphology,davidson1990theory,ritter1996introduction}, proposed neural network architectures in which the operation performed by each neuron is either an erosion or a dilation.
+MNN usually have the general structure of neural networks, and their specificity is on the fact that the layers realize morphological operations.
+Many MNN architectures and training algorithms have been proposed for classification and image processing problems \cite{araujo2017morphological,dimitriadis2021advances,grana2001some,mondal2019morphological2,sussner2009constructive}.
+Special classes of MNN such as morphological/rank neural networks \cite{pessoa1996morphological,pessoa2000neural}, the dendrite MNN \cite{arce2018differential,ritter2003morphological,sossa2014efficient}; and the modular MNN \cite{araujo2006modular,de2000designing} have been proposed.
+We refer to \cite{monteiro2008brief} and the references therein for a review of the early learning methods based on MNN.

-More recently, mathematical morphology methods have been studied in connection with deep neural networks, by either combining convolutional neural networks (CNN) with a morphological operator \cite{julca2017image}, or by replacing the convolution operations of CNN with basic morphological operators, such as erosions and dilations, obtaining the so-called morphological neural networks (MNN) \cite{franchi2020deep,hu2022learning,mondal2019morphological}.
-A MNN has the general framework of neural networks, and its specificity is on the fact that the layers realize morphological operations.
+More recently, mathematical morphology methods have been studied in connection with deep neural networks, by either combining convolutional neural networks (CNN) with a morphological operator \cite{julca2017image}, or by replacing the convolution operations of CNN with basic morphological operators, such as erosions and dilations \cite{franchi2020deep,groenendijk2022morphpool,mondal2019morphological}.
 Although it has been seen empirically that convolutional layers could be replaced by morphological layers \cite{franchi2020deep}, and MNN have shown a better performance than CNN in some tasks \cite{hu2022learning}, they are not more interpretable than an ordinary CNN.
-In the context of machine learning theory, the interpretability is related to the notion of hypothesis space, which is a key component of machine learning theory.
+In this context, the interpretability is related to the notion of hypothesis space, which is a key component of machine learning theory.